Enemies (upcoming film): Production

-The film, written and directed by Henry Dunham for A24.
-Ari Aster and Lars Knudsen of Square Peg are producers alongside Alejandro De Leon for A24.
+The film was written and directed by Henry Dunham for A24.
+Ari Aster and Lars Knudsen of Square Peg are producers, alongside Alejandro De Leon for A24.

 It was announced in May 2025 that Jeremy Allen White, Austin Butler, Anna Sawai, and Hidetoshi Nishijima are in the cast.

-Principal photography took place in Chicago in the summer of 2025 beginning at the end of May.
+Principal photography took place in Chicago in the summer of 2025, beginning at the end of May.